-a D OF ELECTIONS VOTER ASSIS STANCE FORM of the voter's choice who is not an agent of the voter's union shall not NAME OF VOTER DATE OF BIRTH (MM/DD/YYYY) RESIDENTIAL ADDRESS PRECINCT NAME OR PRECINCT NUMBER Complete Street Address Cit ty Zip Code Check ✓ one: - Au d as requiring assistance on a pe ermanent basis as indicated or n precinct roster.
-The following oath must be signed by y the person assisting the voter and be witnessed by the preci nct clerk/officer. and signed by the vote r, the person assisting the voter , and be witnessed by the pre owing oaths must be completed cinct clerk/officer.
-Voter certified as requiring ass istance on a permanent basis as indicated on precinct roster n need not sign this oath section.) ed above, and that the reason I equire assistance in voting is (check one): Blindness Physical disability Inability to read English Signature or "mark" of voter Witness (two witnesses requ uired if "mark" is used) Witness (two witness es required if "mark" is used) N ASSISTING VOTER 111 (THIS PORT ION MUST BE COMPLETED BEFORE ANY VOTER CA) BY THE PERSON ASSIS AN RECEIVE ASSISTANC nce with the directions of the voter oloyer, or an officer or agent of that Name of person assist ting voter (PLEASE PRINT) Signature of p erson assisting voter AD PLICATION REQUEST F OR DERMANENT ASSIS STANCE hysical disability hereby applies ertification for permanent assis stance. to 🖂 Billioness (or) 🗀 P mysical disability hereby applies SECTION ON TO BE COMPLETED E Y PRECINCT ELECTIO N OFFICER bed and sworn (or affirmed) the Signatu re of Precinct Election Officer erson who falsely signs and verifies any form r equiring verification shall be guilty of perju ry and subject to penalties therefor."
-KRS 117.255 KRS 117.365 70 KRS 117.995 HITE: Grand Jury CAN NARY: County Clerk
+STATE BOAR D OF ELECTIONS VOTER ASSIS STANCE FORM p precinct judges or a person of the nat employer, or an officer or agent NAME OF VOTER DATE OF BIRTH (MM/DD/YYYY) RESIDENTIAL ADDRESS Complete Street Address City Zip Code PRECINCT NAME OR PRECINCT NUMBER Complete Street Address Cdy Zip Code Check ✓ one: Voter has been certific ermanent basis as indicated on prec and be witnessed by the precinct cl nanent basis.
+Both of the following , and be witnessed by the precinct OATH FOR VOTER I NOT CERTIFIED AS REOL JIRING ASSISTANCE ON A PERMANENT BASIS indicated on precinct roster need r The state of the s d voter in the precinct indicated abo equire assistance in voting is (check one): Physical disability Li Inabi lity to read English Signature or "mark" of voter Witness (two witnesses re quired if "mark" is used) Witness (two witnesses rec juired if "mark" is used) OATH FOR DEPSO N ASSISTING VOTER /TUTE DOD BY THE PERSON ASSISTING THE VOTER (THIS POR AN RECEIVE ASSISTANCE) THE VOIEK affirmation), that I will operate t he voting machine in accordance wi mployer, an agent of that employer Name of person assi sting voter (PLEASE PRINT) Signature of person assisting voter DI TOTALLON DECUEST S D DEDMANENT ACCYCTAN 105 - OR PERMANENT ASSISTAN oter who requires assistand ertification for permanent ass to Blindness (or) Physica al disability hereby applies SECTI ON TO BE COMPLETED E BY PRECINCT ELECTION OF FFICER ne parties hereto have subsc ribed and sworn (or affirmed) the ese Oaths before me this day of, 20 Signature of Precinct Election Officer person who falsely signs and verifies any form r equiring verification shall be guilty of perjury and s subject to penalties therefor."
+KRS 117.255 KRS 117.365 KRS 117.365 KRS 117.995 WHITE: Grand Jury CANARY: